An Introduction to Blogging

 With every blog post a business creates they have materials that can be recycled into updates and images for social media, content for email broadcasts, a potential landing page for advertisements and a writing sample for journalists.

-There’s a lot of blogs online, it’s hard to know exactly how many but most estimates put the figure north of 150 million.
+There’s a lot of blogs online, it’s hard to know exactly how many but most estimates put the figure north of 150 million and these blogs come in many shapes and sizes.

 Blog posts can be written articles, this is traditionally how blogs first started as a type of online diary.